 Suppose that a basic income, as part of a ‘job or income guarantee‘ (JIG), is introduced.
-Suppose, further, that the basic income is paid equally to all of working age but is largely offset by progressive taxation such that the wealthy face an increase in taxes exceeding the basic income transfer.
+Suppose, further, that the basic income is paid equally to all but is largely offset by progressive taxation such that the wealthy face an increase in taxes exceeding the basic income transfer.
 In the National Accounts, transfer payments are categorized as negative taxes.
 For present purposes, however, it seems useful to separate out basic income, while continuing to treat other transfer payments as negative taxes.
 If this analytical device can be indulged, then under capitalist conditions three main categories of after-tax real income, Y, present themselves:

 Y = W + B + Π